- Why seeking outside equity investors for an SBA loan can help you purchase a larger business

 - You want to offer equity to attract investors but don't want to dilute yourself too much

-- Preferred shares are one way to secure an outside investor by guaranteeing them a return every year.
+- Preferred shares are one way to secure an outside investor by guaranteeing them a yearly return.

 Acquira is a business acquisition in a box service.
 We help entrepreneurs buy businesses and we invest in them and their chosen businesses.
 We are here to help ensure that each business we work with is posed to make the biggest positive impact possible for its owners, employees, and community.